jisaac2021/user-management-jisaac2021/README.md

 ### Main Functions

 #### `register()`
-This function takes a username and password and saves it the the userinfo.db database.
+This function takes a username and password and saves it to the userinfo.db database.
 It returns an error in the case that there already exists a user with that username.
 Note that the `.gitignore` file is created in order to avoid committing sensitive user data to your repository!
 DO NOT COMMIT THE DATABASE!

 ![image](https://github.com/kehillah-coding-2019/user-management-jisaac2021/blob/master/register.png)